Generators

 |---|---|---|

-Custom types accept any ORM name and generate a stub with TODO markers:
+Custom repos accept any database or ORM name and generate a stub you complete yourself:

-kick g module user --repo typeorm # → typeorm-user.repository.ts
+kick g module user --repo postgres # → postgres-user.repository.ts

-kick g module user --repo mongoose # → mongoose-user.repository.ts
+kick g module user --repo mongo # → mongo-user.repository.ts

-kick g module user --repo mikro-orm # → mikro-orm-user.repository.tsCustom repositories use a working in-memory implementation as a placeholder with // TODO: Implement with {orm} markers, so the generated module compiles and runs immediately.
+kick g module user --repo typeorm # → typeorm-user.repository.tsCustom repositories use a working in-memory implementation as a placeholder with // TODO: Implement with {repo} markers, so the generated module compiles and runs immediately — swap the body for your real client when ready.

 export default defineConfig({